JihyeonJeong129/JihyeonJeong129.github.io/_projects/Node - Hades.md

 <!-- ===== 프로젝트 개요 ===== -->
 ## Node - Hades: Home Server Overview
-This project highlights my **personal home server (Node - Hades)** built on an HPE MicroServer Gen10 Plus, designed for virtualization, storage, communication, and remote access.
+This project highlights my **personal home server (Node - Hades)** built on a HPE MicroServer Gen10 Plus, designed for virtualization, storage, communication, and remote access.
 It serves as the backbone of my development environment, media archive, and collaboration platform.